mattyyeung/mattyyeung.github.io/piano-path.md

 ### Music
 **Piano mode:**<br>
-I dithered a bit about what scale to choose: all 12 notes?
+I dithered about what scale to choose: all 12 notes?
 Just the major scale?
 Minor?
 Pentatonic?

 In the end, major is a good default.
-Pentatonic sounds nice when there are lots of people at once - picking a nice "pluck" soundfont helped - but most people expect major and 23 notes equals 3 octaves exactly.
+Pentatonic sounds nice when there are lots of people at once (especially with a nice "pluck" soundfont!) but most people expect major - and 23 notes equals 3 octaves exactly.
 Perhaps 12-tone chromatic could have worked if I was willing to paint the black keys, but that violates the "the before and after photo look the same" requirement.

 The settings webapp can toggle preset combos of soundfont and scale.